 Before joining MacKenzie, Jenny worked at HD Supply as a Marketing Manager and Household Auto Finance in their marketing department.
 Jenny received her undergrad degree in Marketing from the University of Colorado (Boulder) and her MBA from the University of Redlands.
 Jenny is an active member of the Center for Family Business at Cal State Fullerton and the Market Research Association.
 She also volunteers and is very involved with Girls Inc. of Orange County and the Make-A-Wish Foundation.

-Ms. Elliott received the Woman of Influence Award in 2015 from L.A.
+Ms. Elliott received special recognition by the California Senate and Legislative Assembly in 2017 for her success and achievements as an Orange County business leader.
+Ms Elliott also received the Woman of Influence Award in 2015 from L.A.
 Biz Journal which highlights and commends female business leaders for their success and innovation, as well as their generosity in paying it forward.
 Her philanthropic work is deeply rooted in programs supporting women and children.
 She is the recipient of the Spirit of Community Award from Families Forward and the Giving is Living Award by OneOC in 2011 for her fundraising efforts.
 Ms. Elliott is a Partner and Grant Committee member for Impact Giving, a women’s collective giving organization.
 She serves on the Gala Committee at Families Forward and is an active participant in the career support programs, community awareness events, and food pantry programs that Families Forward offers Orange County families in need.
 Ms. Elliott is also a regular contributor to Human Options, an organization providing safe haven and life changing programs to help abused women and their children rebuild their lives.

 Lisa Haines is responsible for creating and implementing effective public affairs strategies at the Disneyland Resort in Anaheim, California while enhancing relationships with the media, local and state government, industry associations and community organizations.
 Lisa joined the Disneyland Resort team in 2008 as vice president, communications.
 Prior to that, she served as vice president, external communications for Walt Disney Parks and Resorts.